metta-systems/libsss/doc/spec.md

 ### 1.1 Packet loss

 Packet loss in the Internet is broadly estimated to be in the range of 1-2% of all packets.
 These numbers have been confirmed by tests of clients, such as Chrome, recording stats for test streams of UDP packets to server farms around the world.
+It is extremely unlikely that over 100 packets can be received without a loss, and certainly not 200.
 The primary cause for packet loss is believed to be congestion, where routers perform switching operations, and output buffer sizes are exceeded.
 This issue is fundamental to the design of the Internet, and TCP, where packet loss is used as a signal of congestion, and the protocol is required to respond by reducing the flow across the congested path.
 Packet loss can also be caused by analog factors on transmission lines, but such losses are believed to be much lower in rate, and hence negligible.

 Packet loss will be handled by two mechanisms: Packet-level error correcting codes, and lost data retransmission.
 The ultimate fallback when all else fails will be retransmission of lost data.
 When data is retransmitted as a response to a lost packet, the original packet is not retransmitted.
 Instead, the encapsulated data is placed in a new packet, and that new packet is sent.